-3.10 Natural course of AI
+3.10 Natural course of Al

 As in AS the patients with AI have a good prognosis until they are asymptomatic (Tornos 1995).
 Also the LV function and the size of the LV are important prognostic factors.
 Decreased LV contractility and dilated LV are predictors of poor prognosis, so small LV sizes and normal ejection fraction show good long term and post operative survivals.
 But in patients who become symptomatic the prognosis worsens rapidly and the expected survival is about 2 to 4 years in these patients if surgical intervention is not performed.
 But even in these patients if the AVR is performed in the proper time the survival and prognosis is excellent.
 Bonow et al.,(1988) reported that in asymptomatic patients with normal left ventricular function, death is rare, and less than 4% per year require aortic valve replacement because symptoms or left ventricular dysfunction develop.
-When aortic valve survival is excellent, and left ventricular size and function improve postoperatively.
+When aortic valve replacement is delayed until symptoms or left ventricular dysfunction develop, postoperative survival is excellent, and left ventricular size and function improve postoperatively.
 Hence,